 (h) Where applicable, evidence supporting any claim that emissions in excess of technology-based limits were due to an emergency pursuant to OAR 340-214-0360.

-(2) Based on the severity of event, the Department may specify a shorter time period for report submittal.
+(2) Based on the severity of event, DEQ may specify a shorter time period for report submittal.

 (3) All source owners or operators must keep an excess emissions log of all planned and unplanned excess emissions.
-The log must include all pertinent information as required in section (1) of this rule and be kept by the owner or operator for five calendar years.
+The log must include all pertinent information as required in section (1) and be kept by the owner or operator for five calendar years.

-(4) At each annual reporting period specified in a permit, or sooner if the Department requires, the owner or operator must submit:
+(4) At each annual reporting period specified in a permit, or sooner if DEQ requires, the owner or operator must submit:

-(a) A copy of the excess emissions log entries for the reporting period; unless previously submitted in accordance with section (1) of this rule; and
+(a) A copy of the excess emissions log entries for the reporting period; unless previously submitted in accordance with section (1); and

 (b) Where applicable, current procedures to minimize emissions during startup, shutdown, or maintenance as outlined in OAR 340-214-0310 and 340-214-0320.
-The owner or operator must specify in writing whether these procedures are new, modified, or have already been approved by the Department.
+The owner or operator must specify in writing whether these procedures are new, modified, or have already been approved by DEQ.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.